daviddavis/blog.memorious.net/_posts/2013-07-30-rails-tip-of-the-day-tap.markdown

 layout: post
 title:  "Ruby Tip of the Day: #tap"
 date:   2013-07-30 14:53:45
-categories: ['ruby', 'ruby tips', 'programming', 'development', 'rails']
+tags: ['ruby', 'ruby tips', 'programming', 'development', 'rails']
 ---

 Have you ever encountered the following problem: you go to find out what's